 Today, let’s explore more into the reason why budgets don’t always live up to personal expectations.

-I also want to go over many budget list expenses that seem to be the forgotten costs that you’re not budgeting for.
+I also want to review many budget list expenses that seem to be the forgotten costs you’re not budgeting for.

-If you’ve been budgeting with a basic budget for at least 6 months you’ve graduated from beginners’ budgeting.
+If you’ve been budgeting with a basic budget for at least six months, you’ve graduated from beginners’ budgeting.

-I know, it’s the last you want to do however it will make a world of difference when balancing your budget.
+I know it’s the last you want to do; however, balancing your budget will make a world of difference.

-Slacking doesn’t mean you are being lazy it means that you are leaving doors open or there’s missed opportunities.
+Slacking doesn’t mean you are lazy; you are leaving doors open with missed opportunities.

-Frugal living was a big part of our financial success but to live that lifestyle you need a comprehensive budget list.
+Frugal living was a big part of our financial success, but you need a comprehensive budget list to live that lifestyle.

-Budgets do work but they can work harder for you the more information you provide it with.
+Budgets do work, but they can work harder for you the more information you provide with.